mustaqahmed/web/input-for-worker/README.md

   thread while `worker-polyfill.js` is loaded in the Worker threads that want to handle input events.

-- The main thread must call Window.associateEventTargetToWorker for a Worker object before:
+- The main thread must call `worker.bindEventTarget(target)` object before:
   - the main thread Worker object adds any event handlers for "message" events, and
   - the corresponding Worker thread adds any non-message event handlers.